Parnab03/Parnab03/README.md

 - 🌱 I’m currently learning: React with Bootstrap

-- ❓ Ask me about: Frontend Development and git & GitHub
+- ❓ Ask me about: Frontend Development and Git & GitHub

 - ⚡ Fun fact: The first programmer was the daughter of a mad poet